aws-samples/ecr-scanning-example/README.md

 This repository contains several short, useful, shell scripts to wrap around running `docker` and `aws` commands.
 These scripts can be used separately or in combination to do various tasks when using these CLIs.

+There are two folders in this repository:
+- `utilities` - this folder contains useful shell scripts for working with building Docker images, pushing docker images to an AWS Elastic Container Registry (ECR) repository, and parsing image scan results after a docker image is scanned by AWS ECR.

+- `ubuntu-vulnerable` - this folder contains Dockerfiles used to build the docker images that are pushed to AWS ECR and scanned by AWS ECR.
+As the name suggests, the resulting built images contain vulnerabilities and should **NOT** be used for any purpose other than to show the results of AWS ECR image scanning.

 ## Badges
 None.